dollabs/planviz/README.md

   * *NOTE* this config uses the example plans from **plan-schema**
   * For convenience you may add the [planviz/bin](bin) directory to your `PATH` (or simply refer to the startup script as `./bin/planviz`).
-  * Note that the single argument to `planviz FOO` refers to a configuration file with details in `config/FOO.edn`.
+  * Note that the single argument to `planviz FOO.edn` refers to a configuration file with details in `config/FOO.edn`.
+Alternatively you can give a full path to an *.edn file as the sole argument to planviz (i.e. so it can be located elsewhere than in the config/ directory).

    ````
-   $ planviz demo
+   $ planviz demo.edn
    ````

 7. After you see `PLANVIZ server ready` you can open a (or several) browser windows to [http://localhost:8080](http://localhost:8080)